lc-3-2/llvm/README.md

 The driver does not link with `crt0`, nor does it have a default linker script.
 You must supply both.

+### Options

+The LC-3.2 backend has several options to affect code generation.
+They are listed in `llvm/lib/Target/LC32CLOpts.cpp`, and they can be passed to `llc` with the `-mllvm` option in the driver.

+One important class of options is `--lc_3.2-use-libcall-for-cmp` and its friends.
+Usually, the backend emits `a - b > 0` when synthesizing `a > b` for both the signed and unsigned case.
+However, this can lead to overflow.
+Adding this flag makes the backend lower comparisons to libcalls wherever overflow is possible.
+By default, this is disabled since we teach students to compare via subtraction.

+Another set of options is `--lc_3.2-use-r4` and `lc_3.2-use-r7`.
+The compiler can't take advantage of the global pointer, and the calling convention has the link register dead throughout the entire function's execution.
+These options reclaim these registers for allocation.
+By default, this is disabled so as to not confuse the students.

+Finally, there is `--lc_3.2-max-repeated-add`, which controls how immediates are materialized.
+Up to a point, the backend will do repeated additions.
+After that, it will use `PSEUDO.LOADCONST*`.
+This option controls the threshold.

 ## Contributing